Carfilzomib Side Effects

 You may need blood work done while you are taking this medicine.

-Do not become pregnant while taking this medicine or for at least 30 days after stopping it.
+Do not become pregnant while taking this medicine or for at least 6 months after stopping it.
 Women should inform their doctor if they wish to become pregnant or think they might be pregnant.
 There is a potential for serious side effects to an unborn child.
-Men should not father a child while taking this medicine and for 90 days after stopping it.
+Men should not father a child while taking this medicine and for at least 3 months after stopping it.
 Talk to your health care professional or pharmacist for more information.
-Do not breast-feed an infant while taking this medicine.
+Do not breast-feed an infant while taking this medicine or for 2 weeks after the last dose.

 Check with your doctor or health care professional if you get an attack of severe diarrhea, nausea and vomiting, or if you sweat a lot.
 The loss of too much body fluid can make it dangerous for you to take this medicine.